antrea-io/antrea/docs/antrea-network-policy.md

 labels "env=prod".
 The second example policy applies to all network endpoints selected by the "test-cg-with-db-selector" ClusterGroup.
+The third example policy applies to all Pods in the Namespaces that matches label "app=no-network-access-required".

 **priority**: The `priority` field determines the relative priority of the policy among all ClusterNetworkPolicies in the given cluster.
 This field is